-How to make an IRA QCD gift to BMC
+How to make an outright IRA QCD gift to BMC

 Thank you for deciding to support BMC in this way.
-Here are the steps we suggest: \Box We suggest you initiate your gift by December 1 to ensure that your IRA QCD gift provides you the calendar year tax benefits you intend. ☐ Please contact Kristine Otto, Director of Gift Planning, or another contact you have in BMC's Office of Development to let us know your gift is on its way and inform us how you would like it to be used at BMC. □ Contact your IRA administrator to let them know you would like to make a Qualified Charitable Distribution (QCD) from your IRA.
-Ask for any specific instructions they have, including the process they follow (see next step). \Box Your IRA administrator's process for making the IRA QCD gift will likely be one of these 4 ways.
-Please see the following section for the address for physical checks. $\hfill\Box$ Physical check made out to Boston Medical Center and mailed directly to Boston Medical Center (most common). $\hfill\Box$ Physical check made out to Boston Medical Center and mailed to you for forwarding to Boston Medical Center. ☐ Wire transfer from IRA administrator to Boston Medical Center. \square Please contact Kristine Otto for wire transfer instructions. $\hfill\Box$ Physical check that you write from your IRA checkbook, made out to Boston Medical Center and mailed directly to Boston Medical Center. ☐ Physical checks should be made out to "Boston Medical Center" as noted above.
-In addition, the account holder's name should be printed on the check (or accompanying documentation) and sent to this address: Kristine Otto, Director of Gift Planning Boston Medical Center, Office of Development 801 Massachusetts Avenue, 1 st Floor Boston, MA 02118 If your IRA administrator says they have BMC's address on file, kindly confirm the address includes "Office of Development."
+Here are the steps we suggest: $\hfill\square$ We suggest you initiate your gift by December 1 to ensure it provides you the calendar year tax benefits you intend. ☐ Please contact Jessica Carr Thew, Director of Gift Planning, or another contact you have in BMC's Office of Development to let us know your gift is on its way and inform us how you would like it to be used at BMC. □ Contact your IRA administrator to let them know you would like to make a qualified charitable distribution (QCD) from your IRA.
+Ask for any specific instructions they have, including the process they follow (see next step). $\hfill \square$ Your IRA administrator's process will likely be one of these 4 ways.
+(Please see the following section for the address for physical checks.) ☐ Physical check made out to Boston Medical Center and mailed directly to Boston Medical Center (most common). $\hfill\Box$ Physical check made out to Boston Medical Center and mailed to you for forwarding to Boston Medical Center. ☐ Wire transfer from IRA administrator to Boston Medical Center. ☐ Please contact Jessica Carr Thew for wire transfer instructions. ☐ Physical check that you write from your IRA checkbook, made out to Boston Medical Center and mailed directly to Boston Medical Center. \square Physical checks should be made out to "Boston Medical Center" as noted above.
+In addition, the account holder's name should be printed on the check (or accompanying documentation) and sent to this address:

+Jessica Carr Thew, Director of Gift Planning Boston Medical Center, Office of Development 960 Massachusetts Avenue, 2nd Floor Boston, MA 02118

+If your IRA administrator says they have BMC's address on file, kindly confirm the address includes "Office of Development."